solo-fsw/opensesame4_plugin_markers/readme.md

 This is an OpenSesame plugin for sending markers with Leiden University devices.

 > **Note**
+> - This plugin is only available for OpenSesame 4.
-> This plugin is only available for Windows.
+> - This plugin is only available for Windows.

 ## Installation
 These installation instructions will install the Markers plugin in the Users folder `C:\Users\\%USERNAME%\AppData\Roaming\Python\Python311\site-packages`.
 When different users need to use the plugin on one computer, they must all install the plugin separately.